The Clark scale and Breslow thickness describe how deeply the melanoma has gone into the skin.

 Level 1 is also called melanoma in situ – the melanoma cells are only in the outer layer of the skin (the epidermis)

-Level 2 means there are melanoma cells in the layer directly under the epidermis (the papillary dermis)
+Level 2 means there are melanoma cells in the layer directly under the epidermis this is known as the papillary dermis (superficial dermis)

-Level 3 means the melanoma cells are throughout the papillary dermis and touching on the next layer down (the reticular dermis)
+Level 3 means the melanoma cells are touching the next layer down known as the reticular dermis (deep dermis)

-Level 4 means the melanoma has spread into the reticular or deep dermis
+Level 4 means the melanoma has spread into the reticular dermis

 Level 5 means the melanoma has grown into the layer of fat under the skin (subcutaneous fat)

-Doctors use the Breslow thickness in the TNM staging system for melanoma.
+Doctors use the Breslow depth in another staging system for melanoma called the TNM staging system.